eformat/openshift4-rhv-upi/README.md

-# Provisioning OpenShift 4.1 on RHV Using Baremetal UPI
+# Provisioning OpenShift 4.2 on RHV Using Baremetal UPI

-This repository contains a set of playbooks to help facilitate the deployment of OpenShift 4.1 on RHV.
+This repository contains a set of playbooks to help facilitate the deployment of OpenShift 4.2 on RHV.

-_NOTE: Updated to include 4.1 GA bits_
+_NOTE:_ This a forked repository from the original [sa-ne/openshift4-rhv-upi](https://github.com/sa-ne/openshift4-rhv-upi)

 ## Background

-The playbooks/scripts in this repository should help you automate the vast majority of an OpenShift 4.1 UPI deployment on RHV.
-Be sure to read the requirements section below.
-My initial installation of OCP 4.1 on RHV was a little cumbersome, so I opted to automate the majority of the installation to allow for iterative deployments.

-The biggest challenge was the installation of the Red Hat Enterprise Linux CoreOS (RHCOS) nodes themselves and that is the focal point of the automation.
-The playbooks/scripts provided are essentially an automated walk through of the standard baremetal UPI installation instructions but tailored for RHV.

-To automate the deployment of RHCOS, the standard boot ISO is modified so the installation automatically starts with specific kernel parameters.
-The parameters for each node type (bootstrap, masters and workers) are the same with the exception of  `coreos.inst.ignition_url`.
-To simplify the process, the boot ISO is made to reference a PHP script that offers up the correct ignition config based on the requesting hosts DNS name.
-This method allows the same boot ISO to be used for each node type.

-Before provisioning the RHCOS nodes a lot of prep work needs to be completed.
-This includes creating the proper DNS entries for the environment, configuring a DHCP server, configuring a load balancer and configuring a web server to store ignition configs and other installation artifacts.
-Ansible playbooks are provided to automate much of this process.
+The purpose of these playbooks is to help setup OpenShift 4 UPI on RHV.

 ## Specific Automations